Naim Qassem

-Naim Qassem (Note: نعيم قاسم) (born February 1953) is a Lebanese Shia cleric and politician who became Hezbollah’s secretary-general on 29 October 2024, the fourth person to hold the position.
+Naim Qassem (Note: نعيم قاسم) (born February 1953) is a Lebanese Shia cleric and politician who is serving as the 4th secretary-general of Hezbollah since 29 October 2024.
 He participated in the founding of Hezbollah in 1982, and previously served as the first deputy secretary-general from 1991 to 2024.

 Born in Kfar Kila, Qassem received a master's degree in chemistry from the Lebanese University in 1977.
 He worked as a chemistry teacher, before joining Amal, a political movement led by Musa al-Sadr.
 He studied theology under Mohammad Hussein Fadlallah.

 Following the Iranian Revolution, he helped found Hezbollah.
 In 1991, he was appointed as deputy secretary-general under secretary-general Abbas al-Musawi, a role he retained under Al-Musawi's successor, Hassan Nasrallah.
 He led the party's electoral campaigns, and held a leading intellectual and ideological role.

 Following the assassination of Hassan Nasrallah in September 2024, he was appointed acting secretary-general.
-A month later in October, Qassem was elected as secretary-general after Nasrallah's possible successor Hashem Saffiedine was assassinated by Israeli strikes.
+A month later in October, Qassem was elected as secretary-general after Nasrallah's possible successor Hashem Safieddine was assassinated by Israeli strikes.
+On 7 March 2026, it was reported that Lebanese Minister of Justice is considering the option of prosecuting him.

 Early life and education

 Qassem was born in February 1953 in Kfar Fila, into a Shiite family with origins in the town.
 He grew up in Beirut.
 He studied theology and his teacher was Mohammad Hussein Fadlallah.
-He received a bachelors and a master's degree in Chemistry from the Lebanese University, completing his studies in 1977.
+He received a bachelors and a master's degree in chemistry from the Lebanese University, completing his studies in 1977.
+He had studied the subject in French.